moritzploss/ex-patterns/README.md

 #### The `match` Function

-A powerful pattern matching algorithm that performs pattern matching on flat and deeply nested data structures, including arrays, objects and `Immutable.js`
+A pattern matching algorithm that works with flat and nested data structures, including arrays, objects and `Immutable.js` collections:
-collections:

 ```javascript
 import { match, _, A } from 'ex-patterns';